 Laura Schwartz studied at Oxford and the University of East London before coming to Warwick, first as a Postdoctoral Research Fellow at the Institute of Advanced Study, and now as Assistant Professor in Modern British History.
-Her main research interests are the history of feminism and radical movements in Britain, and she is working on a new project 'Feminism and the Servant Problem: Feminist Thought and Domestic Labour 1880-1939'.
+Her main research interests are the history of feminism and radical movements in Britain, and she is working on a new project 'Feminism and the Servant Problem: Class Conflict and Domestic Labour in the British Women's Suffrage Movement'.
 Laura Schwartz would be interested in supervising postgraduate students working on nineteenth- or twentieth-century feminism, or on the history of gender and class more generally.

 - 2016-present: Associate Professor of Modern British History, University of Warwick